linkdotnet/linkdotnet/README.md

 ### Welcome

 Welcome to my public page.
+I am a software engineer based in zurich.
-I am most likely interested in new technologies.
+I am most interested in new technologies.
 Also find my on [stackoverflow](https://stackoverflow.com/users/1892523/link).

 <!--
 **linkdotnet/linkdotnet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.